-- (i) the date that you elect not to participate in accordance with the Cafeteria Plan Summary; - (ii) the last day of the Plan Year unless you make an election during the Annual Election Period; - (iii) the date that you no longer satisfy the Dependent Care FSA Eligibility Requirements; - (iv) the date that you terminate employment; or - (v) the date that the Plan is terminated or you or the class of eligible employees of which you are a member are specifically excluded from the Plan.
+- (i) The date that you elect not to participate in accordance with the Cafeteria Plan Summary; - (ii) The last day of the Plan Year unless you make an election during the Annual Election Period; - (iii) The date that you no longer satisfy the Dependent Care FSA Eligibility Requirements; - (iv) The date that you terminate employment; or - (v) The date that the Plan is terminated or you or the class of eligible employees of which you are a member are specifically excluded from the Plan.

-If you terminate employment or you cease to be eligible during the Plan Year, you may submit for reimbursement Eligible Employment Related Expenses incurred after the date of separation up to the amount of your Dependent Care Account.
+If you terminate employment or you cease to be eligible during the Plan Year, you may submit for reimbursement Eligible Employment Related Expenses incurred prior to your termination date up to the amount of your Dependent Care Account.